 Outstanding Faculty Mentor Award

 The Outstanding Faculty Mentor Award serves to recognize a faculty mentor who has made notable and outstanding contributions to undergraduate honors students.
 The contributions can be through advising, international research opportunities for students, classroom instruction, project development, secured funding, published work, conference opportunities for students, or other activities or developments that help honors students and the Bumpers College Honors Program achieve its program mission.
 The awardee will receive recognition and an award of $1,500 to be used for research or creative activities that enhance the Bumpers College Honors Program.
-The awardee will be recognized at the Fall Faculty Reception.
+The awardee will be recognized at the annual Agriculture Awards Luncheon.

 2017 Award Winner